Zigbee Relay: Smart Wireless Control for Energy, HVAC and Lighting Systems

 zigbee-relay-switch-CB432

-Zigbee Relay Switch Modules for OEM & System Integration
+Zigbee Relay Modules for System Integration

 For equipment manufacturers and system integrators, OWON provides Zigbee relay switch modules that can be embedded into third-party products: